erickollee/shopify-get-github-link-to-selection/README.md

 ## Features

-Can copy a link to a section of text on GitHub.
+Use `cmd + shift + c` or `ctrl + shift + c` while selecting lines of code to create a link to the selection on GitHub, on your clipboard.
 ## Requirements

 Your code needs to be checked out from a GitHub repository and the current file must not have any uncommitted changes.